 If, however, the pain cannot be controlled, an operation may be suggested, whereby the bone from the base of the thumb is removed in what is described by our consultant orthopaedic surgeon as a ‘tried and tested’ operation.

 Of course, there are many more hand and wrist conditions besides those – with wrist ligament injuries amongst them, osteoarthritis, trigger finger, mucous cysts, and more.

-Our consultant orthopaedic surgeon is working hard behind the scenes here at BMI Albyn Hospital, with a view to introducing a brand new hand and wrist treatment to our offering.
+Our consultant orthopaedic surgeon is working hard behind the scenes here at Albyn Hospital, with a view to introducing a brand new hand and wrist treatment to our offering.
 Part of the original trials of the treatment, he says that it’s something ‘we may start offering privately soon too’.